chjj/blessed/README.md

 perfectly centered horizontally and vertically.

-__NOTE__: It is recommend you use either `smartCSR` or `fastCSR` as a `blessed.screen` option. `autoPadding` is also recommended; it will automatically offset box content within borders instead of on top of them when coords are `0`.
-Non-`autoPadding` _may_ be deprecated in the future.
-See the API documentation for further explanation of these options.
+__NOTE__: It is recommend you use either `smartCSR` or `fastCSR` as a `blessed.screen` option.
+This will enable CSR when scrolling text in elements or when manipulating lines.

 ``` js
 var blessed = require('blessed');